muratabur/muratabur.github.io/_posts/2016-01-23-fundraising-with-convertible-notes.md

 ---
 layout: 	post
 date: 		2016-01-23 12:00:00
-title:		"Convertible notes are wrong"
+title:		"Convertible notes are mispriced"
+cover:      /images/caution.jpg
-categories: fundraising
+categories: [fundraising, startups]
 ---

 I met an investor today who suggested we consider raising money with a convertible note.
 He said it's super fast and we don't have to get into a valuation discussion.
 When I expressed my hesitation, he told me I was crazy and then proceeded to tell me how proud he was to have recently invested in a high profile seed-stage company with an uncapped convertible note.
 This is nuts.
 Let me explain why.